mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 SHAP explains a prediction by taking each feature and estimating what the predicted value from model `f` would have been without this feature.
 The comparison involves many scenarios corresponding to coalitions of features.
 Every scenario is like a single experiment that attempts to answer the question "How much does the feature contribute to the prediction?".
 A feature’s Shapley value combines all the answers into a single value.

-In other words, the Shapley value averages scenarios to provie a contrastive explanation Δ(i). Δ explains why we shouldn’t drop feature i (assuming Δ is not zero, else it can be dropped).
+In other words, the Shapley value averages scenarios to provide a contrastive explanation Δ(i). Δ explains why we shouldn’t drop feature i (assuming Δ is not zero, else it can be dropped).
 The explanation could be worded like  "You can't drop feature i because it changes the prediction by Δ(i) from the baseline".
 The baseline can be any reference value and is often chosen to be the expectation $\mathbb{E}(f(\text{X}))$.

 The chain of contrastive statements “explain out” the prediction with reference to the baseline value, a property sometimes called local accuracy because SHAP describes exactly how, starting from the baseline expectation, each feature contributes to the final prediction.